pinohu/DYNASTY/Ohu_Legacy_Codex_Master.md

 ## Chapter 19 Summary

-SuiteDash is the operating system of the Legacy Codex.
+SuiteDash is the operating system of Legacy Codex.
 It is not just software; it is the *structure* that allows you to scale without chaos.
 By centralizing CRM, Project Management, and Billing, you eliminate data silos and create a seamless experience for your clients and your team.

 **Key Takeaways**:
 1.  **One Login**: Manage the entire empire from one screen.